 Advanced standing (credit)

-Students who have completed the ANU Juris Doctor within the last seven years are eligible to receive credit for four elective subjects for the ANU Master of Laws.
-Read more about our credit guidelines here.
-Submit your application for advanced standing here.
+Students who have completed the ANU Juris Doctor within the last seven years are eligible to receive credit for four elective subjects within the ANU Master of Laws.
+You can read more about our credit guidelines here and submit your application for advanced standing on this webpage.

-There are a number of scholarships available to postgraduate law students to assist with the cost of your studies, including the:
+There are a number of scholarships available to assist with the cost of your studies, including:

 - ANU College of Law International Excellence Scholarship

-Visit the ANU Scholarships page to search the full range of available scholarships.
+Visit the ANU Scholarships webpage to search the full range of opportunities.